 The Bourgogne Epineuil appellation was created in 1993 for the red, white and rosé wines of the commune.
 In 2006 the Bourgogne Tonnerre appellation was added to the portfolio.
 Both are regional appellations.
 Bourgogne Tonnerre stretches over six communes – Tonnerre, Molosmes, Epineuil, Junay, Dannemoine and Vézinnes – and can only be used for white wine.
 Tonnerre and Molosmes are the two principal communes with more than 70 percent of the vines.
-Bourgogne Epineuil comes in all three colours, but the appellation only covers the commune of Epineuil.
+Bourgogne Epineuil comes in red and rosé, but the appellation only covers the commune of Epineuil.

 © 2013 Ola Bergman